Skip to main content

 Position

-• Input any position – if it doesn’t exist in Sage HR yet, it is created as an option automatically.
+Input any position – if it doesn’t exist in Sage HR yet, the system creates it as an option automatically.

-📎NOTE: If an employee profile already exists in Sage HR, and you are using the import template to overwrite existing employee information, when the position field is blank, the employee's existing position is removed.
+⚠CAUTION: If an employee profile already exists in Sage HR, and you are using the import template to overwrite existing employee information when the position field is blank, the employee's existing position is removed.

 Employee number